dylanpieper/ShinySurveyJS-Template/readme.md

 }
 ```

-Use undersores and don't include spaces and special characters for the `group_col` or `group_id_col` values used in the URL query.
+Use underscores and don't include spaces and special characters for the `group_col` or `group_id_col` values used in the URL query.
 The app will automatically remove underscores when displaying the data.

+See the `setup_examples.sql` file to examine how to dynamic field configuration tables (prefixed with `config_`) are structured.

 ### Option 2: Staged JSON